ramonpeter/ML4HEP-Zakopane2022/exercise/README.md

 # Top-Tagging

-The task of this exercise is to write a custom CNN model that is able to distinguish top jets from mixed quark-gluon jets.
+The task of this exercise is to write a custom neural network model that is able to distinguish top jets from mixed quark-gluon jets.

 ## Data Set